Last Updated on 29/11/2023 by Dochlaggie. Post first published on March 4, 2022.

-Environment as well as genetic influences play a big part in the health of your Pomeranian.
-Correct Diet and Medication may improve this health issue.
+Environment, as well as genetic influences, play a big part in the health of your Pomeranian.
+Correct Diet and medication may improve this health issue.
 Feeding your puppy a balanced diet may help prevent many health problems later in life.

 Figure 1 : Above 0 (normal) patella.

-The kneecap (patella) is a very small bone found deep in the tendon of thigh muscles.
+The kneecap (patella) is a very small bone found deep in the tendon of the thigh muscles.
 The tendon is a tough inelastic band of tissue joining the bony attachment and the muscle.
 With patella luxation, the kneecap can slide out of its tendon and then slide back in again.

 Normal = 0.
 Number 1 signifies minimal movement of the kneecap and the dog’s owner might not be even aware of the problem.
 As time goes on and this disease may progress in terms of severity and duration, the lameness may occur more often until it’s there all the time.

-Pomeranians with severe patella luxation appear to have “bow-legged” back legs.
+Pomeranians with severe luxating patellas appear to have “bow-legged” back legs.
 In grades 2, 3 and 4, surgical intervention usually proves successful.

-Patella luxation – Grades Of Severity
+Patella Luxation – Grades Of Severity

 Patella luxation has five distinct grades.
 Pomeranians should have patella’s evaluated yearly as grading can become progressively worse with age.

 - Grade 0 No Luxation: The patella is in it’s normal position and fits snuggly into the knee joint and no movement is felt on examination by a veterinarian.